CyVerse-learning-materials/DOI_request_quickstart/docs/doi_faq.md

 Contributed or Curated Data).
 You do not have to be a user of the entire platform, but at minimum you must be able to upload data, add metadata, and use the Discovery Environment to request a DOI.
-If you have not used the DE\'s metadata features before, start with [Using Metadata in the DE](https://wiki.cyverse.org/wiki/display/DEmanual/Using+Metadata+in+the+DE) and read the section on metadata templates.
+If you have not used the DE's metadata features before, start with [Using Metadata in the DE](https://wiki.cyverse.org/wiki/display/DEmanual/Using+Metadata+in+the+DE) and read the section on metadata templates.